emptier-lab/Noon/README.md

 # Noon

-A modern, sleek UI library with a focus on simplicity, aesthetics, and customization.
+A modern, sleek UI library with a focus on simplicity, aesthetics.

 ## Features